FelixNica/driving-object-detector/README.md

 might outweigh the costs.
 Data generation using game engines before LiDAR distance mapping or annotating real world data could be the best research avenue.<br />
 <br />
-Rendering of the 3D detection concept, with the self driving vehicle in blue, bounding boxes represented in green, highest confidence cell in red and suppressed cells in yellow:<br />
+Below you will find a rendering I made illustrating the 3D detection concept, with the self driving vehicle in blue, bounding boxes in green, highest confidence cell in red and suppressed cells in yellow:<br />

 ![](img/3d_concept.jpg)